All Episodes

 Yes, sir.

-And you're showing 24 or the Super Bowl and somebody learns about it and come shut you down.
+And they're alluding to the possibility if you have a big screen in your house and you're showing 24 or the Super Bowl and somebody learns about it and come shut you down.

-It doesn't say it's gonna happen.
+It doesn't say it's going to happen.

 I don't see how.